 Snorting ripe disgust, he marched her to the window.
 He lifted the blinds.
 “We’re getting the fuck out of here.”
 He opened the window, punched the sagging screen out, and hopped down.
 His boots sank an inch into thick mud.
 He lifted his arms.
 “C’mon, baby.
 Just like old times.”

 She peered at him from the darkened room, bit her lip.
 “I can’t run away, Mitch.
 Not this time.
 I need to make a statement to the police.”

 “You need to get your ass out that window.”
 He shook his head when she didn’t move.
 “We’ve got ten, maybe fifteen minutes before Rita comes back to my room and tries to crawl into my pants.
 I mean it, Liv.
 Time to go.”

 She shimmied out.

 He caught her.
 Not the piggyback ride he gave her to the front steps.
 He carried her in his arms like Rhett frigging Butler.
 Except, instead of dumping her in a nice big bed, he slipped her onto the front seat of his Chevy 4×4.

 “Seatbelt,” he said when he rounded the hood and climbed in, but she’d already buckled up.

-That was the thing about he and Liv.
+That was the thing about him and Liv.
 They put on their seatbelts.
 Every time.
 Nobody had to remind them.